 Being a breakup recovery and dating coach who helps women with their toxic man troubles every single day, I regularly receive questions about why hurtful men do what they do.

-This is my answer to one woman, modified for Beanstalk Mums:
+This is article is my answer to one woman, modified for Beanstalk Mums.

 Hey Emma, I am so very sorry to hear of the pain you’re going through.